epfl-ada/ada-2020-project-milestone-p3-p3_studybuddy/README.md

 We had a small reflection considering the short video we had to send at the end of the milestone.
 Indeed, we were considering writing a paper and not implementing a story telling website.
 But in that case, what do you expect the video to look like?
 Shall we speak on a PowerPoint to present the results, or should we use the notebook and interactively present it?

+# Project structure

+## Notebooks

+1. `Scraping.ipynb`: build the framework and create functions to scrape Wikipedia pageviews with python mwviews packagw
+1. `Outdated-dumps.ipynb`: exploration of the aggregated  200GB data of the deprecated Wikipedia  pagecounts dataset, generate figures for the report comparing the pagecounts vs pageviews from Wikipedia REST API
+1. `MilestoneP4.ipynb`: analyse pageviews of GDPR-related articles and popular articles (i.e. control group), directly scrapes pageviews based on keyword files `data/GDPR_de.txt`

-# Scraping & keywords
+## Scraping & keywords

-## Review the template keywords
+### Review the template keywords

 Output of `python src/update_keywords.py`: